 Mount Tamalpais State Park

 Just north of San Francisco’s Golden Gate Bridge is Mount Tamalpais State Park.
 The primary feature of the park is the 2,571 feet Mount Tamalpais.
 It’s a very picturesque place that is definitely worth of a stop to take some photos.
+We like to stop there for a picnic and a short hike.

 The mountain is easy to access.
 You can drive nearly all the way to the top.
 Once you get there, a few short trails take you up and around the mountain.